orxfun/orx-iterable/README.md

 process_names(&names);
 ```

-#### B. Cloneable Iterators
+#### A.2.
+Cloneable Iterators

 An iterator is not limited to visiting elements of a collection.
-Thanks to ergonomic methods that can be chained, such as `filter` or `map`, which transform one iterator to another, iterators often hold a definition of a computation over some data.
+Thanks to chainable methods transforming one iterator to another, such as `filter` or `map`, iterators often hold a definition of a computation over some data.

 It would be awesome if we could use such an iterator multiple times.

 This is also conveniently possible.

-Consider a type which can be converted into an iterator that in turn can be cloned (`I: IntoIterator, I::IntoIter: Clone`).
-This type can be converted into an iterable by simply calling the `into_iterable` method.
+Any iterator that can be cloned (`I: Iterator + Clone`) can be converted into an iterable by simply calling the `into_iterable` method.

-For most practical cases, this briefly means that any cloneable iterator can be an Iterable.

 Consider the generic `process_names` function in the example above.
 This time we want to call it using a collection of names; however, we want to filter the names to be processed.
 One way to achieve this is to define the filtered iterator and convert it into an iterable as demonstrated below.